uprocker/sodukolver/README.md

 ## sodukolver
 soduko solver

+1 - some code to solve soduko!
-some code to solve soduko!
+2 - some code to solve soduko!

 Thanks goes to these wonderful people:
 <!-- markdownlint-disable -->